-Second, he instructs his Apostles to make disciples of all nations and to teach others everything he has “commanded” them.
+Second, He instructed his Apostles to make disciples of all nations and to teach others everything he has “commanded” them.
 You cannot teach someone and direct them to obey unless you have authority.

 Think about a man walking into a high school classroom and teaching without first being hired and without permission from the school.
 What would happen?
-He would be removed because he never received authority to teach.
-This would happen in any institution.
+He would be removed because no one gave him authority to teach.
+This removal would happen in any institution.

 Christ gave authority to the Apostles to teach and to ordain successors to teach after them.
 When the Protestant forefathers (Martin Luther, John Calvin, Ulrich Zwingli, and King Henry VIII) broke away from the Catholic Church, they lost the authority to teach and remained without authority to appoint successors.
 Lack of God-given authority is one reason for the perpetual contradictions and divisions in Protestantism.